mat-docs/RTA.Site/docs/devguide/sessions/relationships.md

         Notice that the list only returns the top-level session, with references to alternates and children.

         This is the correct behaviour and the only option for the REST API.
-        The Session Service GRPC API does offer an `include_sub_sessions` option to list all sessions.
+        The Session Service gRPC API does offer an `include_sub_sessions` option to list all sessions.

     The client lazily resolves the relationships by requesting the child or alternate identities: